The reason for "abnormal" is that youth is a bizarre practice.

 part 2

-I sat in silence for a while...
+I sat there for a while...

 : At that time, I just felt you were very selfish, only caring about your own feelings.